dilruu89/dilruu89.github.io/generate_name_like_numbers.md

 ### Techniques/ Algorithms / Metrics

-The following are the techniques/analyses I mainly used in this project.
+The following are the techniques/analyses we mainly used in this project.

 1. Multidimensional Scaling
 2. Dimension Reduction
 3. Multivariate Normal Analysis
-4. Gaussian and Zip distribution
+4. Gaussian and Zip distributions
 5. Embedding Strings as Vectors